AlternativelyPowered/alternativelypowered.github.io/_portfolio/portfolio-2.md

 ---
-title: "Presentation on Retrospective Resources"
+title: "LIS 620 Poster and Presentation on Multilingual Website Access"
 excerpt: "A recorded class presentation on Multilingual Access and Inclusion completed for LIS 620 Information & Inquiry, Fall 2025.<br/>"
 collection: portfolio
 ---